keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluatemetrics.md

 In our example, we define two bits of information to retrieve:

-* Number of CPUs, derived from the `dev-prometheus` data platform
+* Number of CPUs, fetched from the `dev-prometheus` data platform
-* `availability` SLO, derived from the `dev-dynatrace` data platform
+* `availability` SLO, fetched from the `dev-dynatrace` data platform

 Each of these are configured to fetch data every 10 seconds but you could configure a different `fetchIntervalSeconds` value